cssherry/spectrum_backend/README.md

 python manage.py createsuperuser

 ```
-You can then log in at http://spectrum_backend.herokuapp.com/admin.
+You can then log in at http://spectrum-backend.herokuapp.com/admin.

 ## Seeding data from backend to local
-- Go to spectrum_backend.herokuapp.com.
-Make sure to set up an admin login first (heroku run manage.py createsuperuser)
+- Go to spectrum-backend.herokuapp.com.
+Make sure to set up an admin login first (heroku run python manage.py createsuperuser)

 - Go to each of the models:
 ![image](https://cloud.githubusercontent.com/assets/4327877/21754671/c16b4200-d5b9-11e6-8674-200eeee4d972.png)